RemigiusL/Testcafe-Keyword-Driven/README.md

 ## Usage

-- add to the testcafe command-line the following options:
+- add to the testcafe command-line the following option to run the script:

 ```sh
 testcafe chrome ./path-to-tests/*(.js)